-Truck full of gas cylinders set on fire, three stabbed in Australia terror attack
+Gas-laden truck set afire, three stabbed, one dead in Australia terror attack

 Warning text messages were sent after the attack and police sealed off the downtown area, usually busy with shoppers and diners on a Friday evening.
 Some cordons were lifted later, though the immediate crime scene would be sealed until Saturday, police said.

-The street where the car caught fire was the scene in January 2017 of a fatal but not terror-related incident in which a man drove his car at pedestrians at high speed, killing six people and wounding about 30.
+Memories remain fresh of a fatal but not terror-related attack on the same street last year, in which a man drove his car at pedestrians at high speed, killing six people and wounding about 30.
+That prompted the city to install hundreds of security bollards.
+The driver is on trial.

 In December 2014, two hostages were killed during a 17-hour siege by a “lone wolf” gunman, inspired by Islamic State militants, in a cafe in Sydney.

-Reporting by Tom Westbrook in SYDNEY and Sonali Paul in MELBOURNE; Writing by Jonathan Barrett; Editing by Nick Macfie, Robert Birsel
+Writing by Jonathan Barrett; Editing by Robert Birsel and Nick Macfie